isontheline/pro.webssh.net/snippets/README.md

   only) — add yourself there when contributing a snippet.
 - `packages` — map of package manager (`apt`, `dnf`, `apk`, `pacman`, `zypper`, `brew`, `pkg`) to package name(s).
 Informative only; omit for tools preinstalled everywhere.
+- `examples` — up to 15 documented variants of the command, each `{"command": "ncdu -x /var", "comment": "Focus on /var"}` (`comment` is optional, `command` ≤ 200 chars).
+Shown on the snippet sheet; users can copy one or import it as their own snippet.
+Keep them genuinely different from the base command — teaching moments, not filler.
 - `name` — optional clean display name ("Public IP Address" beats *public-ip-address*); it becomes the snippet name on import.
 Omitted ⇒ the filename (minus its extension) is used.